For God hath not given us the spirit of fear; but of power, and of

 One takes a sober and practical approach to a long roster of information delivery tasks in this lifetime.
 Teamwork is difficult and team-mates may be intractable or unsupportive.
-Shani-Mithunaya works very hard to communicate message to the public.
+Shani-Mithuna works very hard to communicate message to the public.

 Shani's workload of message-delivery often involves translation, interpretation, transliteration, advertising, scheduling, schematics, and publication.

 Much polarizing catalysis from sexual activity , which he oversimplifies and suppresses; the sexual conversation does not flow easily.